rhask87062/liams-lesson-learning-lab/memory-bank/activeContext.md

   - 20-second animation cycle with smooth transitions
   - Positioned at bottom-16 right-16 for better corner drifting
   - Spiral movement with rotation for more natural floating effect

+### Session 19: SpellingMenu Animation Enhancements
+- **Task**: Improve the animations in the SpellingMenu for a more dynamic and immersive experience.
+- **UFO Animation**:
+  - Moved the UFO to the top-right corner.
+  - Created a new `ufo-hover` animation with random darting, wobbling, and a pulsating rainbow `drop-shadow` for a glow effect.
+- **Rocket & Satellite Animation**:
+  - **Issue**: Rocket and satellite would appear statically on screen before their animations started.
+  - **Solution**:
+    - Ensured they start off-screen and invisible by setting their initial `opacity` to 0.
+    - Implemented a `useEffect` hook to apply the animation classes with a randomized delay, making their appearances surprising and preventing them from appearing at fixed intervals.
+    - Consolidated the `rocket-fly-by` animation into `SpellingMenu.jsx` to make the component more self-contained.